Advertiser Disclosure

 The discount applies to the base rate only and will vary based on location, date, and type of car.
 You must make your reservation 24 hours in advance to receive these benefits.

-Because the Chase Sapphire Reserve card is a Visa Infinite card, cardholders also get complimentary Avis Preferred Plus membership.
+Because the Chase Sapphire Reserve card and Chase Sapphire Reserve Business card are Visa Infinite cards, cardholders also get a complimentary Avis Preferred Plus membership.
 They can earn free weekend rentals and receive up to 10% off base rates on Select Series rentals, too.

 How To Find and Activate These Benefits: A Step-by-Step Guide